ogratton/Murmurations/LOGBOOK.md

 * Worked on the midi-input mode (improvising with a real person)
 	* need to work out how to make it less like a mimic though

+### 2018/02/09 - Week 21

+* Properly started work on stigmergy (inter-swarm communication)
+* Attractors become repulsors if a boid is in the lower half of the 5th dimension (an arbitrary design choice but means that using only one attractor is no longer guaranteed chromaticism)
+* Tidied up code so I don't have to change stuff in 5 different places every time I want to change settings
+* Minor improvements and bug fixes